eclipse/xtext/xtext-website/documentation/15_runtime_concepts.md

   'item' | 'items';
 ```

-Valid models for this example are **contents 1 item** or **contents 5 items**.
-However, it is not stored in the semantic model whether the keyword **item** or **items** has been parsed.
-This is due to the fact that the rule call **Plural** is unassigned.
+Valid models for this example are `contents 1 item` or `contents 5 items.
+However, it is not stored in the semantic model whether the keyword *item* or *items* has been parsed.
+This is due to the fact that the rule call *Plural* is unassigned.
 However, the [parse tree constructor](#parse-tree-constructor) needs to decide which value to write during serialization.
 This decision can be be made by customizing the [IValueSerializer.serializeUnassignedValue(EObject, RuleCall, INode)]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/parsetree/reconstr/ITokenSerializer.java).

 ### Cross-Reference Serializer {#cross-reference-serializer}